Using Tags in SpecFlow Features

 Anyhow, in short – creativity is the limit.
 You can tag them with anything you want.

-SpecFlow comes with a number of Hooks that in effect are events that is fired during the running of features and scenarios.
+SpecFlow comes with a number of hooks that are essentially events fired during the running of features and scenarios.
 SpecFlow can create a file with them all for you if you choose the SpecFlow Event Definition file template.
-The available hooks are and their running order are:
+The available hooks and their running order are:

-Luckily they are well-named so it’s easy to know when they run.
-Also, they all take zero to more tags as an optional input that we can make use of to write specialized hooks.
+Luckily, they are well-named, so it’s easy to know when they run.
+Also, they all take zero or more tags as an optional input that we can make use of to write specialized hooks.
 Like this:

 [BeforeScenario("testTag1")]